jriver63/hello-world/README.md

 # hello-world
-testing git hub
+testing git hub,
-hello my name is jose rivera and i go to NJIT
+my name is jose rivera and i go to NJIT